Harbledown: History and churches

 The Parish Church of St Michael and All Angels is compact and attractive but more significant is the Hospital of St Nicholas: this is now an Almshouse with a range of cottages for elderly people.
 Formerly, it was a leper hospital whose inmates supported themselves by displaying a slipper that had been worn by St Thomas Becket; passing pilgrims would leave a donation for the privilege of seeing it.

 The leper's hospital was founded in 1085 by Archbishop Lanfranc; "the hospital and well can still be seen".
 The old leper church of St Nicholas, built at about the same time, is a Grade I listed property; the summary states: "a late-C11 building with C12 and C14 additions ... a very well-preserved Norman and later medieval church".
 According to Kent County Council, the church and its buildings were converted into almshouses in 1859; that use continued until 1900.
 The buildings were "rebuilt in 1685 and again in 1840".

 As you enter the Hospital of St Nicholas a plaque reads:

-Aphra Behn, a pioneering female playwright, was baptised here on 14 December 1640.

 There is thought to be a reference to the village of Harbledown towards the close of Geoffrey Chaucer's Canterbury Tales.
 In the Prologue to the Manciple's tale, the pilgrims are said to near Bobbe-up-and-doun, | Under the Blee, in Canterbury Weye.